appvoid/carbono/README.md

 ### Key Features

 - Lightweight: This is just javascript so is perfect to test on raspberry pi / low-powered devices.
+If it has a browser, you can run it.

 - Activation Functions: The library supports various activation functions such as Tanh, Sigmoid, ReLU, and SELU, allowing for versatility in building neural network models.